Stories

 The HELM's discussion of economic exhaustion as a control mechanism validated my lived experience.
 Working multiple jobs to survive leaves no time for civic engagement, moral reflection, or community building—exactly as the Power Ethos requires.
 But understanding the game doesn't mean I can quit playing; I still need to eat.
 What the framework gave me was solidarity.
 I'm organizing with other workers around both wages and time—we need economic security AND the leisure to be full humans.
 The Heaven Ethos isn't just spiritual; it's about creating material conditions where everyone can flourish.
 That's what aspiring to love everyone means in practice.

-Perspective — Thomas — Dallas, TX
+Thomas — Dallas, TX (voted no)

 September 8, 2025